quicwg/base-drafts/draft-ietf-quic-recovery.md

 It is possible that the sender has no new or previously-sent data to send.
 For example, this can happen when there is no new application data to send and all streams with data in flight are reset (see Section 13.2 of {{QUIC-TRANSPORT}}).
-Under these conditions, the sender SHOULD send a PING or another ack-eliciting frame, and re-arm the PTO timer.
+Under these conditions, the sender SHOULD send PING or other ack-eliciting frames in up to two packets, re-arming the PTO timer.

 When there is no data to send, the sender MAY mark any packets still in flight as lost instead of sending an additional ack-eliciting packet.
 Doing so might